k21971/EvilHack/doc/evilhack-changelog.md

   destroyed while reading it
 - Fix: force steed dismount if steed becomes hostile from the player wielding or wearing a bane artifact vs the steed
+- Switch from impossible to raw_print for 'Cannot open record file!' errors